React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN

 \section{Results for Simplified Settings}

 Our aim is to study the Youla controller $\mathcal{K}_\mathcal{Q}$ as a parameterization of policies for (a) nonlinear (b) partially-observed systems achieving (c) contracting and Lipschitz closed loops.
-In this section, we first consider simplified settings in which at most two of these three features are present at a time, namely: (b), (c) but not (a) (Sec.~\ref{sec:theory-linear}); (a), (c) but not (b) (Sec.~\ref{sec:theory-state-feedback}); and (a), (b) but not (c) (Sec.~\ref{sec:theory-finite-gain}), where the stability requirement is relaxed to finite-gain stability.
+In this section, we first consider simplified settings in which at most two of these three features are present at a time, with our results summarized in the top half of Table~\ref{tab:youla-theory}.
 In these settings, we find that a controller stabilizes the closed-loop system if and only if it can be written in the Youla form.
 Proofs of Theorems~\ref{thm:youla-lti} and \ref{thm:youla-state-feedback} are included as special cases of the results in Section~\ref{sec:theory}.
 The proof of Theorem~\ref{thm:youla-finite-gain} is omitted due to space constraints, but similar results appear in \cite{Imura+Yoshikawa1997,Fujimoto+Sugie2000}.